-Lore Ferguson is a writer whose deepest desire is to adorn the gospel in everything she says and does.
-She lives in Dallas, Texas, and is a covenant member at The Village Church.
-Lore writes regularly at Sayable.net, and you can follow her on Twitter @loreferguson.
+Lore Wilbert is a writer whose deepest desire is to adorn the gospel in everything she says and does.
+She lives in Dallas, Texas with her husband, Nate, and is a covenant member at The Village Church.
+Lore writes regularly at Sayable.net, and you can follow her on Twitter @LoreWilbert.

 That God is never surprised by my weakness is a great comfort to me.
 My pastor says, “God doesn’t drive an ambulance,” which means God isn’t rushing around crazily trying to manage my life.
 The comfort of that reality allows me to walk in tensions of all kinds, but especially (for me), the tension of “I believe.
 Help my unbelief.”
 Belief has never come easily to me, especially belief in God.
 It’s not that I don’t believe He exists (though there have been extended periods of time of believing that) or believe He’s good, it’s that I don’t believe He means good to me.
 This is what the father of the demoniac was saying in Mark 9 when he said to Jesus, “If you can!”
 The entire gamut of doubt exists in that little word: if.
 It is not a question of yes or no, belief or unbelief, it is a question of whether God can and will.
 It ultimately has nothing to do with my ability to believe anything, and everything to do with God’s ability to do anything.
 That’s the tension of “I believe.
 Help my unbelief.”
 And it’s the tension that every believer, no matter how strong or weak, must walk in.
 Blind belief and stubborn doubt don’t serve us—or God.
 He wants our restless hearts to find our rest in Him.